 Friends, family, and flirts alike gather for a routine dinner party at the Belleau estate, but something isn’t quite right this time.
 There’s newspaper tycoon Colonel Ransom Warne and his tart-tongued wife, Edith; Lottie Landry, a silent film starlet and the Warnes’ one-time ward; Noble Howard, Lottie’s volatile co-star and soon-to-be fiancé; Helen Conroy, a columnist for Warne’s newspaper; and Rex Rainger, a man with too many merits to list.
 Isolated at the estate, this dinner party is forced to face death head-on when one of its members turns up murdered.
 The question is: who’s the culprit?
 Dark motives will come to light as each of the characters quests after the murderer’s true identity.

 Coattails and Cocktails is a delightful whodunnit that combines elements of classic Jazz Age tales like The Great Gatsby with more contemporary crime capers like the 1985 film Clue.
 As in any ensemble, a piece like this only works if all its parts pull their own weight – and in that regard, we are happy to say that Haven has crafted a well-oiled machine with this new book.
 The characters and the dialogue play especially well to Haven’s strengths as an author, and their pleasures only increase as the plot’s true fuel begins to burn.
 We love murder mysteries where past missteps and misdemeanors are trotted out to bring a deeper dimension to their characters – something Coattails and Cocktails demonstrates with particular aplomb.

-To purchase a copy of Philly the Photon, click here to find it on Amazon.
+To purchase a copy of this book, click here to find it on Amazon.